Govan Mbeki: Release and post-apartheid role

 Mbeki was released from custody after serving 24 years in the Robben Island prison on 5 November 1987.
 He served in South Africa's post-apartheid Senate from 1994 to 1997 as Deputy President of the Senate, and then the Senate's successor, the National Council of Provinces, from 1997 to 1999.

 Mbeki died in Port Elizabeth on 30 August 2001.
-He was given state funeral during his son's presidency (Thabo) on 8 September 2001.
-His remains were the subject of controversy in 2006 when plans were made to exhume them, and place them in a museum.
-These plans were called off after Mbeki's family refused the request.
+He was given a state funeral during his son Thabo Mbeki's presidency, on 8 September 2001.

+Govan Mbeki's remains were the subject of controversy in 2006 when plans were made to exhume them, together with Raymond Mhlaba's remains, and place them in a museum.
+These plans were called off after both Mhlaba and Mbeki's family refused the request.

 Awards and honours

 Mbeki received an honorary doctorate in the Social Sciences from the University of Amsterdam in 1978.
 His son Moeletsi attended the ceremony, as Mbeki was imprisoned at Robben Island.

 On 26 June 1980, the Secretary General of the then-illegal African National Congress, Alfred Nzo, announced the conferring of the Isitwalandwe Medal, the ANC's highest honour, on Mbeki.
-Mbeki was, however, not present to receive the award, because he was serving a life imprisonment sentence on Robben Island.
+However, he was not present to receive the award, because he was serving a life imprisonment sentence on Robben Island.

-Mbeki received international recognition for his political achievements including the renaming (at Mandela's suggestion) of the recently opened health building at Glasgow Caledonian University.
+Mbeki received international recognition for his political achievements, including the renaming (at Mandela's suggestion) of the recently opened health building at Glasgow Caledonian University.
 The Govan Mbeki Health Building was inaugurated in 2001 at a ceremony featuring his son Thabo.

 The Govan Mbeki Local Municipality in Mpumulanga is named in his honour.

+Order for Meritorious Service in gold (2003).

-In 2004 he was voted 97th in the SABC 3's Great South Africans.
+In 2004, he was voted 97th in the SABC 3's Great South Africans.

-In 2013 a large section of road between Swartklip and Baden Powell Road, running between the neighborhoods of Browns Farm, Gugulethu, Nyanga and Crossroads in Cape Town was renamed Govan Mbeki Road.
+In 2013, a large section of road between Swartklip and Baden Powell Road, running between the neighborhoods of Browns Farm, Gugulethu, Nyanga and Crossroads in Cape Town was renamed Govan Mbeki Road.